 Gaucher disease is most common among people of Ashkenazi Jewish descent.
 In the general population, Gaucher disease affects roughly 1 in 50,000 to 1 in 100,000 people.
 Among people of Ashkenazi Jewish heritage, the disease affects roughly 1 in 600 people.

-If Gaucher disease runs in your family, or a family member is a carrier, it is recommended you get tested for the condition.
+If Gaucher disease runs in your family, or a family member is a carrier, consider getting tested for the condition.

 How is Gaucher disease inherited?